salesforce/kafka-junit/kafka-junit4/README.md

     public void createTopic(final String topicName, final int partitions, final short replicationFactor);

     /**
-     * Creates a kafka producer that is connected to our test server.
+     * Creates a Kafka producer configured to produce into internal Kafka cluster.
      * @param <K> Type of message key
      * @param <V> Type of message value
      * @param keySerializer Class of serializer to be used for keys.